Too Late... No Friends: Track listing

 Tracks 1-19 were written by Gob.

 The re-release liner notes state that the band photos on the inside booklet of the original pressing were removed due to people complaining of electrostatic shock from the photos.
-They replaced said photos with a live band photo of unknown origin with lyrics printed over it.
+They replaced the said photos with a live band photo of unknown origin with lyrics printed over it.
 "Marching Song" is actually a short instrumental track comprised almost solely of kazoo and fart noises.
 Early versions of tracks 6, 15, and 19 were released on their 1994 release, Gob.
+Early versions of tracks 2, 5, 12, and 16 were featured on their EP Dildozer.
+Early versions of tracks 1 and 10 were on their previous EP Green Beans and Almonds.